Liberal Democratic Party (Japan): Beginnings

-The LDP was formed in 1955 as a merger between two of Japan's political parties, the Liberal Party (自由党, Jiyutō) and the Japan Democratic Party (日本民主党, Nihon Minshutō), both conservative parties, as a united front against the then popular Japan Socialist Party (日本社会党, Nipponshakaitō), now the Social Democratic Party (社会民主党, Shakaiminshutō).
+The LDP was formed in 1955, a result of a merger between two of Japan's political parties, the Liberal Party (led by Taketora Ogata) and the Japan Democratic Party (led by Ichirō Hatoyama), both conservative parties, as a united front against the then popular Japan Socialist Party, now the Social Democratic Party.
+Nobusuke Kishi played an instrumental role in the formation of the party.
 The party won the following elections, and Japan's first conservative government with a majority was formed by 1955.
 It would hold majority government until 1993.

-The LDP began with reforming Japan's international relations, ranging from entry into the United Nations, to establishing diplomatic ties with the Soviet Union.
+The LDP began with reforming Japan's international relations, ranging from entry into the United Nations to establishing diplomatic ties with the Soviet Union.
 Its leaders in the 1950s also made the LDP the main government party, and in all the elections of the 1950s, the LDP won the majority vote, with the only other opposition coming from left-wing politics, made up of the Japan Socialist Party and the Japanese Communist Party.
 From the 1950s to the early 1970s, the United States Central Intelligence Agency spent millions of dollars to aid the LDP against leftist parties such as the Socialists and the Communists, although this was not revealed until the mid-1990s when it was exposed by The New York Times.
-Details remain classified, while available documents show connections to prime ministers Nobusuke Kishi and Eisaku Satō from the Satō–Kishi–Abe family.
+Details remain classified, while available documents show connections to prime ministers Nobusuke Kishi and Eisaku Satō.

 1960s to 1990s

-For the majority of the 1960s, the LDP (and Japan) were led by Eisaku Satō, beginning with the hosting of the 1964 Summer Olympics in Tokyo, and ending in 1972 with Japanese neutrality in the Vietnam War and with the beginning of the Japanese asset price bubble.
-By the end of the 1970s, the LDP went into its decline, where even though it held the reins of government many scandals plagued the party, while the opposition (now joined with the Kōmeitō (1962–1998)) gained momentum.

-In 1976, in the wake of the Lockheed bribery scandals, a handful of younger LDP Diet members broke away and established their own party, the New Liberal Club (Shin Jiyu Kurabu).
-A decade later, however, it was reabsorbed by the LDP.
+For the majority of the 1960s, the LDP and Japan were led by Eisaku Satō, beginning with the hosting of the 1964 Summer Olympics in Tokyo, and ending in 1972 with Japanese neutrality in the Vietnam War and with the beginning of the Japanese asset price bubble.
+By the end of the 1970s, the LDP went into its decline, where even though it held the reins of government many scandals plagued the party, while the opposition (now joined with Kōmeitō) gained momentum.
+In 1976, in the wake of the Lockheed bribery scandals, a handful of younger LDP National Diet members broke away and established their own party, the New Liberal Club (Shin Jiyu Kurabu).
+A decade later, it was reabsorbed by the LDP.

-By the late 1970s, the Japan Socialist Party, the Japanese Communist Party, and the Komeito along with the international community used major pressure to have Japan switch diplomatic ties from Taiwan (Republic of China) to the People's Republic of China.

-In 1983, the LDP was a founding member of the International Democracy Union.